SCOPE OF THIS CHAPTER

 - Consideration by an employer of the need for disciplinary action, including undertaking an immediate initial risk assessment (see Section 3, Suspension).

 The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern; in which case this decision and a justification for it should be recorded by the employer and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom.
 The employer should then consider with the LADO what action should follow both in respect of the individual and those who made the initial allegation.
+In Derby, the LADO will record who will complete the actions, the timescale for completion and date the outcome of all actions will be fed back to the LADO.
+It is the LADO’s responsibility to follow up any outstanding actions and record clearly in the case record.

 The employer should seek advice from LADO regarding the point at which information should be shared with the subject accused.
 The LADO will make an informed decision based on the circumstances of the case, in consultation with Police, and provide necessary leaflets for the employer to distribute.
 It is extremely important that the employer provides the subject with as much information as possible at that time.
 However, where a strategy discussion is needed, or Police or Children's Social Care need to be involved, the employer should not do that until those agencies have been consulted, and have agreed exactly what information can be disclosed to the accused.